-Melanie Gray is a litigation partner in the Houston office of Winston & Strawn LLP who concentrates her practice in complex commercial litigation, with a focus on complex bankruptcy cases.
+Melanie Gray is Chair of the Bankruptcy Litigation Practice and partner in the Houston office of Winston & Strawn LLP who concentrates her practice in complex commercial litigation, with a focus on complex bankruptcy cases.
 She has extensive experience litigating contract and business disputes and serves as a trusted advisor to companies who find themselves facing “bet-the-company” litigation risks or financial distress.

 Melanie is best known for managing complex cases requiring diverse teams of lawyers in different practice areas.
 As one of the lead attorneys representing Enron in its chapter 11 case, she coordinated the multitude of attorneys and firms working for Enron.
 She was a lead attorney in more than 30 lawsuits seeking to recover more than $1 billion due to the company under various financial derivative contracts.
 Her experience also extends to managing corporate internal investigations.

 Melanie’s client representations include Anadarko Petroleum Corporation, Brookfield Power Corporation, General Growth Properties, Lockton Companies, Alliant Insurance Services, Inc., American Airlines, General Electric, General Motors, J.C.
 Flowers & Co., and Pilgrams.